AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 Refer to the [Adobe Campaign Classic Release Notes](../../rn/using/latest-release.md) for release related updates.

+## May 2021 {#may-2021}

+The Workflow Heatmap report documentation has been updated and improved.
+[Read more](../../workflow/using/heatmap.md)

+Campaign Client Console requirements have been updated in the Compatibility Matrix.
+[Read more](../../rn/using/compatibility-matrix.md#ClientConsoleoperatingsystems)

+Campaign Client Console installation for steps have been improved and clarified.
+[Read more](../../installation/using/installing-the-client-console.md)

+A new technote has been created about the Tracked URLs signature issue.
+[Read more](../../technotes/tracked-urls.md)

 ## April 2021 {#april-2021}

 A new section has been on how to work with Adobe Experience Platform Sources and Destinations to share data between Campaign Classic and Adobe Real-time Customer Data Platform (RTCDP).
 [Read more](../../integrations/using/get-started-sources-destinations.md)

+A new technote has been created to learn how to update bounce qualification after an ISP outage.
+[Read more](../../delivery/using/update-bounce-qualification.md)

 ## March 2021 {#march-2021}